onaio/js-tools/packages/SupersetConnector/README.md

   sqlExpression: string /** the SQL statement to use in the filter e.g. "plan_id = '10f9e9fa'" */;
 }
 ```

-Both of the above filters do the same thing i.e. filter where plan_id == '10f9e9fa'

 #### Example usage